Gunisalvo/eircode/README.md

 Bear in mind that you need to update the configuration files on the **src/main/resources/application-{spring.profiles.active}.properties** or provide them on the command line (like using **--Dspring.config.location** and providing an externalized source).

 ### Swagger API testing

+After starting the application, the API can be inspected and tested at:

 http://localhost:8080/swagger-ui.html